Teresa D. Magnus, Ph.D.

 Background

-Dr. Teresa Magnus is a Professor of Mathematics and the Director of the Mathematics program at Rivier University.
+Dr. Teresa Magnus is a Professor of Mathematics at Rivier University.
 Hired in 1998, she has taught a broad range of courses, including Abstract and Linear Algebra, Discrete Mathematics, Problem-Solving and Modeling, Geometry, Calculus and Functions, core curriculum and developmental mathematics.
 She has advised the University’s undergraduate research projects in algebraic coding theory, hyperbolic geometry, and mathematical voting theory.

 Dr. Magnus’ research areas include both mathematical content and mathematical pedagogy.
 She has published on the relationship between geometric structure and coordinate rings, and she has explored applications of discrete mathematics to voting and cryptography.
 Her passion for teaching has influenced her recent work in curriculum development, active learning, and alternative assessment.
 She continues to explore how active learning can improve access to, understanding of, and retention of mathematics.
 Currently, Dr. Magnus is writing an online, open-source, interactive geometry textbook, “Polyominos, Polygons, and Polyhedra: Discovering Geometry through Explorations”, which encourages students to develop a deeper understanding of the foundations of geometry through active learning and hands-on exploration using both tactile and virtual manipulatives.